Strategic Extractive Resource Areas

 • Trafalgar (Shire of Baw Baw)

 As part of this SERA initiative, engagement is occurring with local councils, Traditional Owners, government agencies, and other groups.
-Industry, landowners and the general public also have the opportunity to be consulted.
+Industry, landowners and the general public also have had the opportunity to be consulted.

 For more information on SERAs, download the fact sheets from Engage Victoria.